InsideHer

 Guardrail

+Do not force a structural answer onto every symptom, but do not leave likely deep disease in empirical limbo.
 Management quality depends on keeping both truths visible: overlap is common, and deep bowel or urinary involvement still warrants timely recognition and specialist care.

 Module 5